sketchbuch/configure_linux/roles/software/readme.md

 [Back to home](../../readme.md)

-Adds software to the system.
+Add/remove software on the system.